marcueberall/traveller-rpg-sheets/README.md

 A redesign of the ship sheet will follow tomorrow (hopefully).
 Until then, I decided to remove the old one from the repository to minimize confusion about different verions and designs.

 ### 2024-12-23
-- Re-design of the ship sheets now finished.
+Re-design of the ship sheets now finished and npc sheet added.
-- NPC sheet added

 # todo
 I am currently working on the robot, npc and vehicle sheet.